 He delivered us from the power of darkness and transferred us to the kingdom of the Son he loves, (Colossians 1:13 NET)

 Realize, the ordinance of water baptism is an order from our Lord Jesus and not an option for the believer (Matthew 28:18-20).
 However, water baptism never introduced a believing sinner into vital union with Jesus Christ.
 Furthermore, the baptism by the Holy Spirit is not for power but for union with our Savior.
 Again, the power for holy living and for service comes from the fullness of the Holy Spirit.

 Let us examine Romans Chapter 6 verse 3:

 Or do you not know that as many as were baptized into Christ Jesus were baptized into his death?
 (Romans 6:3 NET)

 The words “that as many of us” in the Greek, does not imply that some were not baptized, but designate all collectively.
 Compare this with the following verse:

 For in one Spirit we were all baptized into one body.
 Whether Jews or Greeks or slaves or free, we were all made to drink of the one Spirit.
 (1 Corinthians 12:13 NET)

 This again points to the fact that Paul is speaking here of the baptism by the Spirit.
 All believers are in Christ, and yet not all have obeyed our Lord’s command to be baptized in water.

 The words “or do you not know” in the Greek are literally “or are ye ignorant?”
-The Greek showing that the persons addressed were not ignorant of these facts but familiar with them.
-The word “into” is from a Greek word that which denotes an “inward union.”
+The Greek shows that the persons addressed were not ignorant of these facts but familiar with them.
+The word “into” is from a Greek word that denotes an “inward union.”